 Singapore is a city-state located in Southeast Asia.
 Its striking architecture helps make Singapore City one of the most beautiful cities in the world.

 The Marina Bay Sands resort is home to three towers linked by the Sands SkyPark roof terrace.
-From here, you’ll get fantastic views of Singapore’s dazzling modern architecture.
+You’ll get fantastic views of Singapore’s dazzling modern architecture from here.
 Next door is the flower-shaped ArtScience Museum.

 Known as the “Garden City,” Singapore prides itself on its abundant greenery and pristine streets.
 The title is well-earned.
 Gardens by the Bay contains the world’s largest glass greenhouse, the curvy Flower Dome.